BBaysinger/bb-portfolio/docs/architecture-decisions.md

 - **Decision:** Strictly segment NDA content under a dedicated route and keep public routes NDA-free.
 - **Context:**
+  - Route keys are split into:
+    - a human slug (title-derived) for public/canonical URLs
+    - an opaque Base62 short code for alternate access (used for NDA-safe routing when slug may be redacted)
-  - Public project route `/project/[projectId]` never includes NDA items in the active dataset (even when authenticated).
+  - Public project route `/project/[projectKey]` never includes NDA items in the active dataset (even when authenticated).
-  - NDA-only route `/nda/[projectId]` requires authentication and is rendered dynamically per request (no ISR), and is noindex.
+  - NDA-only route `/nda/[projectKey]` requires authentication and is rendered dynamically per request (no ISR), and is noindex.
-  - Server behavior: if an authenticated user requests a public NDA slug, redirect to `/nda/[projectId]`; unauthenticated users receive 404.
+  - Server behavior: if an authenticated user requests a public NDA slug, redirect to `/nda/[projectKey]`; unauthenticated users receive 404.
   - Client behavior: carousel and prev/next links are route-aware (public → `/project/*`, NDA → `/nda/*`) and never leak NDA data.
 - **Reasoning:** Prevent accidental NDA exposure while supporting mixed navigation; clear separation improves safety and clarity of intent.
 - **Alternatives considered:**